pursuit-curriculum/unit-full-stack-web-development/intro-to-express-request/README.md

 Data modeling is a technique for defining business requirements for a database.
 Because of this, you will follow the naming convention and put your mock data in a folder called `models`.
 For now, you can make a simple array of colors.

-Within this application there will only be one data model or resource.
-However, in a professional application there will be tens or possibly hundreds.
+Within this application, there will only be one data model or resource.
+However, there will be tens or hundreds in a professional application.

 Remember, you need to leave your server running.
 To open a new Terminal tab, you can press <kbd>command</kbd> <kbd>t</kbd>

-- Confirm you are in the same director as `package.json` before typing the following commands:
+- Confirm you are in the same directory as `package.json` before typing the following commands:
 - `mkdir models`
 - `touch models/color.js`